EPIC-KITCHENS-100 Challenge

 Challenge Context

-The challenge focused on multi-source multi-target domain adaptation, testing how models can generalize across different kitchen environments and temporal shifts in egocentric action recognition.
+The challenge focused on multi-source multi-target domain adaptation, testing how models generalize across different kitchen environments and temporal shifts in egocentric action recognition.

-Key Innovation: We developed a novel approach to effectively leverage multiple source domains while adapting to multiple unlabeled target domains simultaneously, achieving robust performance across all evaluation metrics.
+Key Innovation: We developed a novel approach to leverage multiple source domains while adapting to multiple unlabeled target domains simultaneously, achieving robust performance across all evaluation metrics.

 2021 — CVPR Workshop